-Anyplace you might travel throughout the world, the pin-up is perhaps the most classic tattoo design found on a tattoo shop's wall.
-You might ask, what's the difference between a pin-up and a nude?
+The pin-up is perhaps the most classic tattoo design found on a tattoo shop's wall any place you might travel in the world today, You might ask, what's the difference between a pin-up and a nude?
 Is it attitude, style or posture?
 Is a woman sexier partially clothed (like the pin-up girl) or with no clothing at all (like the nude)?
 Webster's dictionary describes the pin-up as, "A picture, especially of a sexually attractive person, that is displayed on a wall."
 Similarly, a nude is described as "An unclothed human figure, especially an artistic representation".
 Maybe that's the difference.
 Pin-ups are displayed on walls in barracks and garages, while nudes are hung in frames on walls in galleries and museums.
-Probably the real difference is the way people view them!
+Probably the real difference is the way people view them.

 In a 1977 interview, Bert Grimm accurately summed up what he thought men were looking for with pin-ups.
 "They wanted the girls to have enormous but shapely and protruding breasts.
 They wanted something to turn them on.
 They wanted erotic, not to say obscene, designs of women of all races and occupations, including ones of Red Cross nurses, the Statue of Liberty, and an oversexed Amelia Earhart.
 Some men had nude hula girls strategically placed on their biceps and when the guy moved his arm muscle in a certain way, the gals hips would wiggle and her breasts would bounce.
 Sometimes the guy would whistle a tune to go along with the dance.
 I used to have about 15 sheets of girlie stencils hanging up, now I have only two.
 I took the other ones down because they don't sell".